House of Sand and Fog (film): Plot

 Despondent, Kathy becomes drunk and attempts suicide in the driveway with Lester's sidearm.
 Massoud finds Kathy drunkenly unable to discharge the gun, and brings her inside.
 Kathy tries to kill herself again with pills, but Nadereh saves her.
 As she and her husband carry Kathy to the bedroom, Lester breaks in and sees Kathy unconscious.
 In a xenophobic rage, Lester locks the Behranis in their own bathroom, refusing to let them out until Massoud agrees to relinquish the house.
 Massoud offers to sell the house and will give Kathy the money in exchange for her putting the house in his name.
 Lester takes Massoud to the county office to finalize the transaction.

 Outside the office, Lester begins to manhandle Massoud and Esmail seizes Lester's gun and aims it at him.
 Massoud grabs Lester and begins calling for help from nearby police officers, but they misinterpret the situation and shoot Esmail instead of Lester.
 Massoud is arrested but is released after Lester confesses to his crimes and is detained.

 Massoud begs God to save his son but Esmail does not survive.
-Believing they have nothing left to live for, Massoud kills Nadereh by lacing her tea with pills.
+Believing they have nothing left to live for and to spare his wife the pain of losing her son, Massoud kills Nadereh by lacing her tea with pills.
 He then dons his old military uniform, tapes a plastic dust cover over his head, and asphyxiates himself while clutching his wife's hand.
 Kathy discovers the couple and frantically attempts to resuscitate Massoud but she is too late.
 As the bodies of Massoud and Nadereh are taken away by paramedics, a policeman asks Kathy if the house is hers.
 After a long pause, she admits that it is not.